-In the fall of 2016, Sister Julia joined the staff of Marywood Franciscan Spirituality Center on Trout Lake in the Northwoods of Wisconsin, where she presents programs and retreats.
-Sister Julia is also a part-time student at Catholic Theological Union in Chicago and a freelance writer.
+In the fall of 2016, Sister Julia joined the staff of Marywood Franciscan Spirituality Center on Trout Lake in the Northwoods of Wisconsin, where she presents programs and retreats and serves as a freelance writer.
+In August 2017, Sister Julia graduated from Catholic Theological Union in Chicago with a Master of Arts in Pastoral Studies.

 In addition to teaching, activism, and writing, Sister Julia enjoys good movies, gardening, art, cooking, traveling and spending time with her community, family and friends.
 On a sunny day in Wisconsin, she can be found taking hikes in the woods and writing poetry about her relationship with God.

 Sister Julia may be reached through St. Rose Convent: